-Next, is leverage.
+Next is leverage.
 With most independent brokerage models, the broker-owner is responsible for doing so many jobs.
 Recruiting, retention, creating systems and tools, accounting, training, transaction management, operations, and many more.

-At eXp Realty, you get to leverage all the support of over 400 and growing US and Canada based employees that handle most of these tasks for you so you can focus on doing what you as an independent broker-owner most likely do best, recruiting and sales.
+At eXp Realty, you get to leverage all the support of over 400 and growing US and Canada-based employees that handle most of these tasks for you so you can focus on doing what you, as an independent broker-owner, most likely do best, recruiting and sales.

 Additionally, you will see a massive increase in leverage on the recruiting side.

-In most independent brokerages, the broker is responsible for 90% or more of the agents that are paying into the brokerage.
+In most independent brokerages, the broker is responsible for 90% or more of the agents paying into the brokerage.
 At eXp Realty, it’s not uncommon for agents to attract a handful of agents personally but have an organization of many more agents, sometimes hundreds or even thousands of agents.

 Exit Realty is a franchise business model where broker-owners buy into a territory and grow an office locally.
-Additionally, they offer their agents a share of the commission generated from agents they sponsor but it stops at only 1 tier.
-This means only the agents they personally sponsor earn them income.
+Additionally, they offer their agents a share of the commission generated from agents they sponsor, but it stops at only 1 tier.
+This means only the agents they sponsor earn them income.